sanity-io/next-sanity/README.md

 // You can use the same generics as before const total = await clientFetch<number>(groq`count*()`)
 ```

+Until `@sanity/client` can be updated to use `fetch` in all environments, it's recommended that you configure cache rules and revalidation on the route segment level.

+The new `revalidateTags` API is not yet supported, but will be in a future release.

 ## `next-sanity` Visual Editing with Content Source Maps